velwu/Fall20-Projects/README.md

 - 3. 4x4 Boards
   - Silverman 4x5
+    - While Silverman 4x4 is known to be solved in huge favor of White player, 4x5 is a alternative proposed by Silverman that is largely playable and unsolved.

 - 4. 5x5 Boards
   - The only variant that is solved in this family is the Gardner minichess (with White player having an obvious advantage).
 This project will attempt to prove it mathematically and demonstrate it programmatically, while also analyzing the following variants: